 By month three, Skills built from completed tasks have encoded the founder's specific patterns.
 The same follow-up that took 25 minutes to write in week one takes 2 minutes to review in month three.
 Hermes does not replace the founder's judgment on strategy, priorities, or relationships.
 Hermes handles the communication and research layer that consumes the time those judgments should be made in.

 For a full overview of what Hermes is and how it works, see what is Hermes.
-For how the Skill-building mechanism works, see how Hermes learns.
 For how AI agents compare to the tools founders already use, see AI agent vs. automation.

 Frequently asked questions